-- Evaluate up to 24 months of energy, water, and waste utility bills and historical utility costs and compared to internal Key Performance Indicators. - Engage a qualified Energy Auditor to conduct an Energy Audit identifying efficiency measures and opportunities. - On qualified investments, finance properties via Fannie Mae or Freddie Mac's Green Bond Financing programs.
+- Evaluate up to 24 months of energy, water, and waste utility bills and historical utility costs. - Engage a qualified Energy Auditor to conduct an Energy Audit identifying efficiency measures and opportunities. - On qualified investments, finance properties via Fannie Mae or Freddie Mac's Green Bond Financing programs.
 This allows us to receive a lower interest rate by agreeing to make capital improvements which reduce the property's energy and water use by 30% or receive a lower interest rate in exchange for acquiring a property with a recognized green building certification.